CompetitiveCodingLeetcode/LeetcodeEasy/Searching/BinarySearch/readme.md

 - find first and last occurrence of a number in a list
 - find the number of occurrences of a key
+- peak index in a mountain array (leetcode)
+-